Morton P. Fisher

-Morton P. Fisher (1897 – February 11, 1965) was a judge of the United States Tax Court from 1954 until his death in 1965.
+Morton Poe Fisher (February 14, 1897 – February 11, 1965) was a judge of the United States Tax Court from 1954 until his death in 1965.

 Education, military service, and career

 Born in Baltimore, Maryland, Fisher served in the United States Navy Reserve in World War I. He received an A.B. from Johns Hopkins University in 1919, and gained admission to the bar in Maryland that same year.
 He immediately entered the practice of law in Baltimore, and received an LL.B. from the University of Maryland in 1920, where he received an award for highest scholastic average and best legal thesis.
 He remained in civil practice until 1923, when he became an assistant U.S. attorney for the District of Maryland until 1925, returning to private practice in Baltimore until 1927.
 He was a special assistant to the Attorney General in the Tax Division of the United States Department of Justice from 1928 to 1930, and was again in private practice in Baltimore from 1931 to 1943.

 In World War II, he served in the United States Army and achieved the rank of lieutenant colonel.
 He was awarded a Certificate of Merit, an Army Commendation Ribbon, and a Battle Star.
 After the war, he was a member of the Internal Revenue Service Excess Profits Tax Council from 1946 to 1947, after which he returned to private practice in Baltimore until 1954.